Who is Messiah Yahushua [Christ Jesus]?

 But this answer contradicts Scripture, as we shall see below.

 We must be very careful to not receive a man-made concept [error] regarding Yahushua’s true identity.
-The apostle Paul gives us a strong warning against perverting the gospel message of Messiah, warning against receiving ‘another Jesus’ (Galatians 1:6-9; 2Corinthians 11:3-4).
+The apostle Paul gives us a strong warning against perverting the gospel message of Messiah, warning against receiving ‘another Yahushua/Jesus’ (Galatians 1:6-9; 2Corinthians 11:3-4).

 Many today have received “another Yahushua/Jesus” — not the Yahushua found in the Scriptures.
-They have received an idea of Yahushua/Jesus of their own devising, of their own imagination, and have become deceived.
+They have received an idea of Yahushua/Jesus that is of their own devising, of their own imagination, and have become deceived.

 So, to avoid deception, let’s see what the Scriptures have to say.